feedm3/learning-static-website-hosting-on-aws-s3/README.md

 }
 ```

+#### CloudFront as CDN

+1. Go to [CloudFront](https://console.aws.amazon.com/cloudfront/home) in your AWS account
+2. Create a new `Web` distribution
+3. Configure your distribution:
+    - Set your bucket as `Origin domain name`
+    - For cheaper pricing only use US, Canada and Europ as `Price Class`
+    - Click on `Create Distribution` to create your CloudFront CDN

 ### Setup Repo

 We will setup our repo in a way that all files which get hosted are placed in the [www](www) folder.
 For the sake of